|

 My interests have always revolved around ML methods for causal learning and uncertainty estimation, and recently I get to explore their capabilities within applications in computational biology.

-Prior to Prescient, I was a Sr. Data Scientist at the SDSC at EPFL-ETHZ, where I worked on interdisciplinary projects, applying ML to physical and social science research efforts.
+Prior to Prescient, I was at the SDSC at EPFL-ETHZ, where I worked on interdisciplinary projects, applying ML to physical and social science research efforts.

-I hold a PhD in Information Systems (Data Analytics track) from University of Lausanne and a BS and MSC in Computer Science and Engineering.
+I hold a PhD in Statistics from University of Lausanne and a BS and MSC in Computer Science and Engineering.
 During my studies I interned at Facebook (Meta) AI Research and NATO.

 Get in touch if you want to chat more about research or life at Prescient!